Newburgh railway station

+Newburgh railway station in the town of Newburgh, Fife was closed in 1955.
+The station sat on the Perth to Edinburgh Waverley line which is still used today.
+There is an active campaign run by the local community to reopen the station.

+History

 There have been several railway stations serving the town of Newburgh, Fife.
 The original was opened on 17 May 1848 by the Edinburgh and Northern Railway, on their line from Ladybank to Hilton Junction, near Perth.
 This station lasted until August 1906, when a larger replacement station was opened.

-Newburgh became a junction station on 25 January 1909, when the Newburgh and North Fife Railway company opened a line from Newburgh to Dundee.
+This replacement station became a junction station on 25 January 1909, when the Newburgh and North Fife Railway company opened a line from Newburgh to Dundee.
 This route called at Lindores, Luthrie, and Kilmany, and was an attempt to provide a competitive service between Perth and Dundee via the south of the River Tay.
 The route diverged at a triangle junction just south of St Fort station.
 This alternative route to Dundee from Perth was not, however, a great success, as journey times were considerably longer.

 In July 1933, the line from Newburgh to Bridge of Earn was converted to single track.
 By this time, the station was in ownership by the London and North Eastern Railway.

 From 1948 the station was under British Railways ownership.
 In February 1951, the Newburgh (Glenburnie Junction) to St Fort line closed to passenger services.
 The station's history continued mainly uneventfully until 19 September 1955 when the station closed to passengers (along with the other intermediate stations between Bridge of Earn and Ladybank), but remained open for goods purposes.

 On 13 May 1960, Newburgh (Glenburnie Junction) to Lindores closed completely, and Newburgh to Glenburnie Junction was singled, leaving a single line route between Ladybank and Perth.
 St Fort to Lindores remained open for freight until October 1964.
 Newburgh station loop remained intact, however, and in December 1971 was signalled for bi-directional working.
 This loop and the, by then, decaying Newburgh sidings were both removed in October 1980.